saigonrb/meetup/README.md

 <h1 align="center">Welcome to Ruby Tuesday Meetup 🎉</h1>

-**Ruby Tuesday** is a bi-monthly Ruby meetup, conducted on the first Tuesday of every two month.
+**Ruby Tuesday** is a bi-monthly Ruby meetup conducted on the first Tuesday of every two months.
 This is a space for everyone, beginners and guru experts alike, to share knowledge as well as learn from each other.

 A casual meet-up, always free to attend, with unlimited coffee and tea and a bunch of brains to challenge what you already know.